 The West Warwick Wastewater Treatment Plant serves as an indispensable infrastructure protecting the public health of the community.
 Yet all of its service is ironically shielded from view by tangent river, highway, bike trails in a covert of inaccessible wetland pockets.

-Two typologies- “Transportation & Agriculture” are layered onto the existing infrastructure creating a participatory landscape, provoking an understanding of our roles as part of this resource regenerative cycle.
+“Transportation & Agriculture” are layered onto the existing infrastructure creating an engaging landscape, provoking an understanding of our roles as part of a resource regenerative cycle.

 1) Transportation Hub reorients the site as a public center through a highway connection with existing tangential transport routes, activating social flow of surrounding commercial and educational properties.

 connects wetlands, feeds on bio-waste, and harvests local produce for a natural waste treatment method.
 Walkways mirrors the underground flow streams linking programs, joining existing creating various flood-mitigating typologies.
 Through this urban hub, the project encourages an active lifestyle and rejuvenates the former site as a shared resource and recreation commons.